euruko2012/call-for-proposals/theo_hultberg-distributed_systems_the_hard_way/README.md

 I’ve learned how to build distributed systems the hard way; I’ve failed, and failed again.
 I’ve made many of the common mistakes and tried a few other things that turned out to be a disappointment.
 You shouldn't have to make those mistakes too.

 In this talk I'll tell the story of how I built a system that processes hundreds of millions of messages per day and all the things I did wrong before I got it to work.
 I’ll also tell you what I did right, and the choices I don’t regret.

+Spoiler: I will mention JRuby, a few times.

 ## Theo Hultberg